Ensono/stacks-java-core-commons/README.md

 </dependency>
 ```

+NOTE: You should check to see the latest version and use that.

 Then you can do a `./mvnw clean compile` to fetch it; after that, you can use it like any other dependency.

 ```bash